 2. Practicing the Preaching Life by Dave Ward.

-If you are called to preach and can only chose one book, this is the one.
+If you are called to preach and can only choose one book, this is the one.
 Besides the Bible, the most important book I have ever read on preaching.
 Too bad it was not available when I started preaching in 1981.

 3. Setting the Table by Danny Meyer